-- A gastric emptying scan allows you to measure the speed at which food is digested.
-A tiny amount of a radioactive substance should be consumed along with a small meal.
-The speed at which food travels through the digestive system can be monitored by using a camera at certain intervals to determine where the radioactive food is.
-If the emptying occurs too quickly, it could signal the presence of flushing syndrome.e.
+- A gastric emptying scan measures the rate at which food is digested.
+A tiny amount of a radioactive substance should be eaten at the same time as a small meal.
+The speed at which food travels through the digestive system can be followed by using a camera at certain intervals to determine where the radioactive food is.
+If emptying occurs too quickly, it could signal the presence of flushing syndrome.

 - A gastro-duodenal transit (TOGD) is in fact consuming a barium drink in front of an x-ray machine.
 Barium is a chalky liquid that appears on an x-ray.

-- Gastroscopy isusing a small flexible tube with a camera and an endoscope light to examine the upper part of the digestive system, including the esophagus, stomach and duodenum.duodénum.
+- Gastroscopy isusing a small flexible tube with a camera and light (endoscope) to examine the upper part of the digestive system, including the esophagus, stomach and duodenum.

-The treatment of hunting syndrome begins with the adoption of certain dietary modifications.
+Treatment for hunting syndrome begins with making certain dietary changes.
 They often help reduce symptoms during the healing period following surgery.
-Sometimes, medication may also be needed to slow down gastric emptying eg. : ocreotide or to reduce the absorption of carbohydrates eg. : acarbose.
-Finally, if the hunting syndrome persists despite dietary changes and medication, surgery may be necessary.saire.
+Sometimes, medication may also be necessary to slow gastric emptying (eg, ocreotide) or to reduce the absorption of carbohydrates (eg: acarbose).
+Finally, if the hunting syndrome persists despite dietary changes and medication, surgery may be necessary.

 At the nutritional level, the changes aim to ensure adequate nutrition, prevent or correct nutritional deficiencies, reduce gastrointestinal symptoms, limit weight loss and promote recovery in individuals who have undergone gastric surgery.
 Dietary modifications that are generally recommended for hunting syndrome include:

-- Eat small, frequent meals throughout the 6 or more day.
-This helps reduce the volume of food that is spilled into the small intestine and the risk of triggering symptoms of the syndrome.me.
+- Eat small, frequent meals throughout the day (6 or more).
+This helps reduce the volume of food that is poured into the small intestine and the risk of triggering symptoms of the syndrome.

 - Drink fluids at least 30 to 60 minutes before or after meals, as they drain faster than solids.
-This also helps reduce the volume in the stomach and the risk of triggering symptoms of the syndrome..
+It also reduces the volume in the stomach and the risk of triggering symptoms of the syndrome.

-- Make sure you have adequate hydration on a daily basis by drinking enough fluids between meals.s.
+- Make sure you have adequate hydration on a daily basis by drinking enough fluids between meals.